top of page

 2023

-The book 'Many Struggles: New Histories of African and Caribbean People in Britain' is published by Pluto Press.
+The book 'Many Struggles: New Histories of African and Caribbean People in Britain' was published by Pluto Press in the summer of 2023.
 Six of its chapters are authored by current and former members of YHP.

 A two–day conference themed 'The Issue of Truth: Representing Black British History' took place at the Institute of Historical Research, organised by two former YHP members.
 Others in YHP were involved as panellists and discussion chairs.